 Bathroom walls are usually constructed with cement backer board, which is a ¼-inch or ½-inch thick sheet of cement and reinforcing fibers in a 3-foot by 5-foot sheet.

-The floor and walls are then finished with tile or other materials on top of the backer board, making sure that they are water-proofed all the way!
+The floor and walls are then finished with tile or other materials on top of the backer board, making sure they’re water-proofed all the way.

 What Else Is New In Bathroom Plumbing?

-Bathroom plumbing has new changed in hot water recirculation systems and occupancy sensors.
+Bathroom plumbing has new changes in hot water recirculation systems and occupancy sensors.